AST Data Structures#

 Short/Long/Quadwith explicit endianness and signedness for multi-byte integers - Use

-Stringwith length limits for text patterns - Use
+Stringwith length limits for text patterns at exact offsets - Use

 PStringfor Pascal-style length-prefixed strings - Use